Skip to Content

 Method

-1. In a large skillet combine ground beef, soy sauce, ¼ cup water and sugar and cook over medium heat until beef is just browned, aout 8 minutes.
+1. In a large skillet over medium-high heat, combine the beef, soy sauce, ¼ cup water, brown sugar and ginger.
+Cook, breaking it up with a wooden spoon, until browned, about 8 minutes.

-2. Add fresh ginger and frozen peas, continue cooking until most of the liquid has evaporated, about 5 more minutes.
+2. Stir in the peas, then continue cooking until most of the liquid has evaporated, about 5 more minutes.

 Nutrition Info